 When creating persisting objects, if an exception is raised then an unspecified number of bytes may have already been written to the file.

-Pickling can result in unspecified behaviour as documented in clause .
+Pickling can result in unspecified behaviour as documented in subclause 6.53.1 Provision of inherently unsafe operations [SKL].

 Python uses string Interning which is a process of storing only one copy of each distinct string value (up to 4096 characters in length) in memory.
 For efficiency reasons, whether a string will be interned and the interning mechanism that Python uses for strings and integers varies depending on object characteristics.
 For example, when a copy of a string that meets certain characteristics is created in Python, the copy points to the same object as the original: